Skip to main content

 Section 172 Statement

 Section 172 of the Companies Act 2006 requires a director of a company to act in the way they consider, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole.
-Information about our Section 172 Statement can be found on our governance page.
+Information about our Section 172 Statement can be found on page 66-67 of our annual report.

 Newsletter